poanetwork/poa-scripts-moc/README.md

-# poa-scripts-owner
+# poa-scripts-moc
-Scripts for owner
+Scripts for MoC